CaptainJinko/CaptainJinko/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name Elias A. Jinko from The Netherland.
-I am currenly leraning paython from beginners to advance and professinal level.
+I am currenly learning paython from beginners to advance and professinal level.
 I want to master everything about python.
 I had salesforec admin certificate yet no job but realised if i really want to make a meaniful changes in my IT life then python will be the best option.
 I am looking for help from all walks of life.
 I have an idea of an application to build in the near future after I master python. todat is 12-March-2021, God Willing, 5 months from now i should finish payhton and start applying for IT job or building my own deram application .
 I will definately need any support from experince developers .you can reach me eliasschiedam@gmail.com or